Qantas House: Heritage listing

 Qantas House is an important landmark in the development of the modern office building in Australia.
 Significant for its use of early curtain wall technology and as one of the last multi-storey buildings designed prior to amendments to the Heights of Buildings Act in 1957 in NSW, it is from the first phase of curtain wall buildings that provided a transition to the mature high-rise buildings of the 1960s.
 Qantas House is significant as the first purpose-built world headquarters office building for Qantas Empire Airways, at that time Australia's only, and Government-owned, international airline.
 It is important evidence of the rapid post-War growth in Qantas Empire Airways' international operations and in air travel generally.
 Alterations to Qantas House to allow for the construction by Qantas of the adjacent Wentworth Hotel are important evidence of changes in the nature of air travel and the growth of international tourism in Australia.
 Qantas House is a statement of the confidence and progressive spirit which was characteristic of Australia during the 1950s.
 The international status and progressive nature of Qantas' operations when combined with the exuberant form and imagery, the use of innovative and local materials, and innovative techniques and services in the building itself, provides an exemplar of the positive, forward-looking aspects of Australian society during this period.
 The construction of Qantas House marked the partial implementation of a significant town planning scheme for the betterment of Sydney and provided the pattern for the eventual completion of Chifley Square as a significant urban space some eighty years after it was first envisaged.
 The fulfilment of this town planning vision provides important evidence of the complex nature of such activity and the interaction between various levels of Government, professionals and land owners.
 Qantas House shows the continuity of use from the time of construction to the present as a commercial office building and the continuous use of the ground floor for a publicly accessible use associated with travel.
 It provides evidence of the period during which air travel originated at city terminals for departure to Sydney Airport.
-It also provides evidence of the nature of changes in the nature of office use and fitout since the time of construction, including those resulting form the change from a single owner occupier to multiple tenancies on its upper levels.
+It also provides evidence of the nature of changes in the nature of office use and fitout since the time of construction, including those resulting from the change from a single owner occupier to multiple tenancies on its upper levels.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.